 This is when the federal government comes in.

-Often, if an area of law or regulation is not clearly assigned to either the provinces or the federal government, it is left up to the discretion of the federal government.
+If an area of law or regulation is not clearly assigned to either the provinces or the federal government, it may fall within the residual powers of the federal government.
 However, as new areas of the law emerge, deciding whether these new heads of power properly belong to either the federal or provincial government is often a difficult distinction to make.
 Governments have therefore relied regularly on the judiciary (the Courts) to make a final ruling.

-In Canada, the courts are known as the independent judiciary and are expected, and able, to come to their own conclusions, despite what the other branches of government have done.
-It is this independence that has allowed the courts to play an important role as the decision maker, or tiebreaker, when debates about the federal division of powers arise.
+In Canada, the courts are an independent judiciary and are expected, and able, to come to their own conclusions, despite what the other branches of government have done.
+It is this independence that has allowed the courts to play an important role as the decision maker when debates about the federal division of powers arise.
 The courts have often been responsible for ensuring that neither the federal nor the provincial governments are overstepping their role.
 In making these decisions, the courts have had to rely on and interpret a number of constitutional principles.

 For example, Section 92A (3) of the Constitution Act, 1982 states that provincial and federal regulation of natural resources can exist together so long as the provincial law does not directly interfere with the federal law’s main purpose.
 If and when that interference happens, the provincial law is considered invalid.